Try the magic of craft-fairs, you won't be disappointed!

 The list goes on and on, but for the card maker it is truly wonderful.

-Select ready made cards to send if you prefer, there are always several stands with crafters who are there to sell their cards.
+You can select ready made cards to send, if you prefer, and there are always several stands with crafters who are there to sell their cards.

-And if you are a card maker you will apreciate the hours of work that has gone in to producing the cards that you see for sale.
+And if you are a card maker you will appreciate the hours of work that has gone in to producing the cards that you see for sale.

 But if you make a lot of cards yourself, and you want to sell some of your work, then why not attend some of these craft-fairs.

-First to see what is on offer, and secondly to look at the quality of the products.
-This will give you a good idea of your competion.
+Firstly to see what is on offer, and secondly to look at the quality of the products.
+This will give you a good idea of the competion, and the standard you would need to attain.

 If you fancy the idea then pick up a leaflet of the organisers contact details, and give them a ring.
 They will tell you where and when the fairs are to be held, and how much it will cost you to rent a stall for the day.

-Here in the North West of England, the "Creatve Crafts Association" have many craft-fairs running, and their website will give you an up to date list of forth coming events.
+Here in the North West of England the Creative Crafts Association have many craft-fairs running, and their website will give you an up to date list of forth coming events.

 Your area will do the same kind of thing, just take a look in local papers, and craft shops as well as the web.